 The stadium is not far from the Jones Falls Expressway (I-83).
 Take the Coldspring Lane exit east and go south on Roland Avenue and it is a short drive to the university.
 There is paid parking around the stadium and campus.

 Tickets are $12 to $15 with kids getting in for $5.
 You will see a pretty high quality of lacrosse being played so the prices are quite reasonable.
 You will likely have to pay for parking at varying costs depending on where you end up.

 You will see the history of Johns Hopkins lacrosse on display in this stadium when you see the banners and trophies all around.
 The sense of lacrosse history is pretty evident.

 The JHU Hall of Fame in the lobby of the neighboring Newton H. White building will show the storied history of the lacrosse program, as well as other teams on campus.

 The Baltimore Museum of Art is a great place.
 The highlight of the museum is the Cone Collection.
 That collection includes works by artists including Matisse, Picasso, Cézanne, Manet, Degas, Gauguin, Van Gogh, and Renoir.

-While Homewood Field is not on a par with other lacrosse venues such as the Carrier Dome, Johns Hopkins’ status within the sport and the location of the National Lacrosse Hall of Fame right next door to the stadium make Homewood Field worth a visit for any lacrosse fan.
+While Homewood Field may not be on par with new lacrosse venues, Johns Hopkins’ status within the sport makes Homewood Field worth a visit for any lacrosse fan.